 Chef Giovanni’s specialties are drawn from Northern Italian cuisine, and he’s especially proud of his risottos and homemade pastas, including gluten-free.
 His gnocchi are made with potato, mushroom, truffle oil, and watercress and he makes ravioli daily with various fillings.

 Chef Giovanni also eagerly describes his daily fresh fish, flown in from Greece and Portugal, and his fresh octopus from the Mediterranean.
-His eyes lit up when he mentioned Mediterranean Branzini, that he fillets and oven-poaches or grills and serves whole.
+His eyes lit up when he mentioned Mediterranean Branzini, that he fillets and oven-poaches, putting it back together and grilling it like a whole fish.